egXcoder/Study-Repository/database/parts/partitioning.md

 ### Solution

-Mysql could have redesigned partitioning to allow global state. but they felt its too much work and we rather keep it simple.
+Mysql could have redesigned partitioning to allow global state. so on creating the index it would create the index on each partition and in same time it would create it globally but mysql felt its too much work and it will take more space and we rather keep it simple.

 Mysql has decided, lets force developers to include partition key in unique index like the below